 - 1 Tablespoon Lemon Juice

-- Pre-heat oven to 400°F. Allow frozen puff pastry to thaw at room temperature, about 30 to 40 minutes.
+- Pre-heat oven to 400°F. Allow frozen puff pastry to thaw at room temperature, about 30 to 40 minutes.1 Package of Frozen Puff Pastry

 - In a 10-inch skillet, heat oil over medium-low heat.
-Add onion to oil in pan and cook until onion is transparent about 3 to 4 minutes.
-Add garlic and continue to cook about one minute, stirring constantly.
-Do not let garlic brown.
+Add onion to oil in the pan and cook until onion is transparent about 3 to 4 minutes.
+Add the garlic and continue to cook for about one minute, stirring constantly.
+Do not let the garlic brown.1 Tablespoon Safflower, ⅓ Cup Finely Chopped Onion, 2 Teaspoons Minced Garlic

-- Add ginger root, curry powder, cumin, and salt and cook another minute.
+- Add the ginger root, curry powder, cumin, and salt and cook for another minute.1 Tablespoon Ginger Root, 1 Tablespoon Curry Powder, ½ Teaspoon Ground Cumin, ½ Teaspoon Salt

-- Bake about 25 to 30 minutes or until light golden brown.
+- Bake the pocket pies for about 25 to 30 minutes or until light golden brown.